Freight forwarder

 - The work is mainly office based.
 Opportunities tend to be concentrated in transport centres, such as ports, airports and rail terminals and along major road networks.
 Offices are usually situated close to industrial areas, with London, the north-west, the midlands, the south-east and Scotland being the main centres in the UK.

-- Self-employment or freelance work (including consultancy) is possible once you have gained significant experience.
+- Self-employment or freelance work (including consultancy) is possible once you've gained significant experience.
 There are many small single-office firms dealing with clients in local and niche areas with a particular type of commodity or form of transport.

 - The dress code is normally smart as you may be meeting clients, but business casual is acceptable in the office.